 Condom provision and programming

-Condom use remains low across Malawi, with only 27.3% of females and 24.5% of males with more than one sexual partner in the last 12 months reporting using a condom the last time they had sex.3 Furthermore, disparities in condom use among young people are evident across Malawi, at only 40.5% among young men, and 31.4% among young women.3
+Condom use remains low across Malawi.
+In 2015, 35.4% of men and women aged 15-49 who had more than one sexual partner in the last 12 months reported using a condom the last time they had sex.50

 Antiretroviral treatment (ART) in Malawi

-Malawi’s antiretroviral treatment (ART) rollout has significantly expanded, with 51% of people living with HIV receiving antiretroviral treatment in 2013.
-As a result of the expanded access to treatment, there has been a decline in AIDS-related deaths by 51%1, with more Malawians living healthy lives on antiretroviral treatment than ever before.
-However, only 30% of children living with HIV are receiving ART.5
+As a result of the expanded access to treatment, there has been a 50% decline in AIDS-related deaths between 2004 and 2014 with more Malawians living healthy lives on ART than ever before.53

-The 2013 WHO guidelines on HIV treatment have been encompassed into the Malawian treatment, care and support plans, with new CD4 count thresholds for antiretroviral treatment initiation.
-This has meant that more people living with HIV are eligible for antiretroviral therapy.
-To cope with this, there is now greater access to treatment services at a local level, with many antiretroviral treatment sites becoming decentralized to primary care facilities.3 Between 2011-2013, the number of static antiretroviral sites increased significantly from 300 sites in 2011 to 689 in 2012.3
+The 2013 World Health Organization (WHO) guidelines on HIV treatment have been encompassed into the Malawian treatment, care and support plans, with new CD4 count thresholds for ART initiation.
+This has meant that more people living with HIV are eligible for ART.
+To cope with this, there is now greater access to treatment services at a local level, with many ART sites becoming decentralised to primary care facilities.54 The number of static antiretroviral sites increased significantly from 300 sites in 2011 to 706 in 2014.55